- Fire Safety

 - Other information

 Each University department must maintain MSDSs for each chemical used in their department and ensure that each MSDS is readily available.
-The Safety and Environmental Health Office maintains a master file of MSDSs.
-For information on obtaining a MSDS or questions regarding MSDSs, contact the Safety and Environmental Health Office, 777-3341.
+The Office of Safety maintains a master file of MSDSs.
+For information on obtaining a MSDS or questions regarding MSDSs, contact the Office of Safety, 701-777-3341.

 Signs and Labels - Chemical/Hazardous Materials Safety– Signs and Labels

 Signs and warning labels are intended to provide advance notification of potential hazards.
 They can be any form of written, printed or graphic material displayed for your protection.

 Caution signs are displayed in areas where hazardous materials are used or stored.
 These signs include information regarding the hazards of the area, any special precautions and emergency contact information.